annelo-msft/gists/lro/scm-pattern/readme.md

 ### 1. User starts the LRO

-The user asks client to initiate the LRO through some means.
+The user asks the client to initiate the LRO through some means.
 When doing so, the user can specify the following:

 1. The desire to be notified once the LRO has completed
 2. The desire to be notified once the LRO has started and obtain a type instance that enables more granular visibility and control over interaction with the service operation

 In .NET, users call service methods on the client to achieve this.
-The details of this service method are outlined below.
+The details of the service method pattern are outlined below.

 ### 2. Client sends initial request to the service